f4th4n/gen_game/README.md

 See [this docs](https://hexdocs.pm/phoenix/deployment.html) to deploy.
 GenGame is built on top of Phoenix, so deployment method is basically the same.

+## Server Authoritative

+See [this docs](/docs/server_authoritative.md) to implement server authoritative methods, including extending with Rust.

 ## Client Libraries

 1. Unity